scotws/LiaraForth/docs/MANUAL.md

 Liara Forth is a bare-metal Forth written specifically for the W65C265SXB ("265SXB") single-board computer from WDC based on the 65816 8/16-bit hybrid CPU.
-It based on ANSI Forth and designed to be a "first Forth" that users can install immediately after buying the board and additional Flash memory.
+It based on ANSI Forth and designed to be a "first Forth" that users can install immediately after buying the board.
 The final system includes an editor.

 Technically, Liara Forth based on the [Subroutine Threaded Model](http://www.bradrodriguez.com/papers/moving1.htm) (STC) with a 16 bit cell